aws-samples/awsome-distributed-training/4.validation_scripts/0.nccl-tests/README.md

    docker image build -t ${REGISTRY}${IMAGE}${TAG} -f ./0.nccl-tests.Dockerfile .
    ```

-3. Create the ECR repository if it does not exis
+3. Create the ECR repository if it does not exist
    ```bash
    REGISTRY_COUNT=$(aws ecr describe-repositories | grep ${IMAGE} | wc -l)
    if [ "$REGISTRY_COUNT" == "0" ]; then